-- Secure an NCHA Application for Approval Form and carefully note the rule for its return.
-This application must be received no later than forty (40) days prior to the closing date of entry. - Obtain your judge or judges from the NCHA Approved Judges list and/or the NCHA website.
+- 1. Secure an NCHA Application for Approval Form and carefully note the rule for its return.
+This application must be received no later than forty (40) days prior to the closing date of entry. - 2.
+Obtain your judge or judges from the NCHA Approved Judges list and/or the NCHA website.
 A copy of the list is available online or by calling the NCHA office.
-It is mandatory that judges' names be listed on the NCHA website for each show a minimum of seven days prior to the closing date of entries. - The money added in your show's Open and Non-Professional classes will determine what rating your judge must hold. - Carefully read the NCHA Standing Rules and the suggestions for Show Management or Committee in Charge contained in the current NCHA Rule Book. - 5.
+It is mandatory that judges' names be listed on the NCHA website for each show a minimum of seven days prior to the closing date of entries. - 3.
+The money added in your show's Open and Non-Professional classes will determine what rating your judge must hold. - 4.
+Carefully read the NCHA Standing Rules and the suggestions for Show Management or Committee in Charge contained in the current NCHA Rule Book. - 5.
 Forward completed show approval forms to NCHA at least forty (40) days before your cutting.
 Be sure to list dates, place, arena name (with directions if needed), time and judges along with purses, entry fees and other charges.
 Shows may be approved without judges.
 The judge or judges that are used MUST be named a minimum of seven (7) days prior to the closing date of entries. - a.
 Check the acknowledgment received from NCHA granting your approval to be sure that the information is correct. - b.
 Fill out the sample news release on your show and send it to your local media if publicity is desired.
-This is highly recommended as a means of obtaining growth. - Entry fees should always be more than office charges, except in extreme cases when they may be the same. - 7.
-Both owner and rider of any horse entered in an NCHA approved or sponsored event, by said entry, consent to the implementation of any action allowed by this Zero Tolerance Policy (Rule 35.A) by either show management or judge.
+This is highly recommended as a means of obtaining growth. - 6.
+Entry fees should always be more than office charges, except in extreme cases when they may be the same.

-Maximum Entry Fees & Office Charges Entry Fees
+NOTE\ Maximum Entry Fees & Office Charges Entry Fees

-Classes with less than \$200 added should charge in accordance with other shows in their circuit.
+\Classes with less than \$200 added should charge in accordance with other shows in their circuit.
 No entry fee shall be less than \$10.
-Except for jackpots, Standing Rule 14 shall apply.
+Except for classes with no added money, Standing Rule 14 shall apply.

-Cattle Charges
+NOTE\ Cattle Charges